wcj365/wcj365.github.io/README.md

 * **Principal Systems Engineer** at The MITRE Corporation since 2016
 * **Chief Engineer** at Lockheed Martin Corporation from 2006 to 2016
 * **Vice President** of Product Development at Regent Education, Inc. from 2013 to 2016
-* **Positions** in industries including banking, manufacturing, telecommunication, software, and IT consulting
+* **Various Positions** in industries including banking, financial, manufacturing, telecommunication, software, and IT consulting

 ## teaching
 * **Adjunct Instructor** at University of Maryland Baltimore County (UMBC) since Fall 2019